The one-night booking trick that maximizes your Platinum credit

 One of the best ways to maximize the Amex Platinum prepaid hotel credit is to use it on one-night FHR stays.
 The shorter your stay, the better value this credit represents.

-But today, because the credit is now $300 every six months, that stay would have been essentially free.
-Not bad for a luxury hotel stay booked over a holiday weekend!
+After the $300 semi-annual credit, that stay was essentially free — not bad for a luxury hotel over a holiday weekend.

 Email icon